Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 - [ ] Chat Sidebar should not appear when User is in Settings.

 ### Sidebar
-- [ ] Sidebar should persist throught Chat, Files, and Friends pages.
+- [ ] Sidebar should persist through Chat, Files, and Friends pages.
 - [ ] Sidebar should be hidden when User enters Settings.
 - [ ] Sidebar should display Users favorite chats (If user has any).
 - [ ] User should be navigated to chat when they click a friend in their favorites.